 In a wastegate turbo, engine boost levels are controlled through the coordination of actuator and bypass valves.
 At low engine speeds, the bypass valve stays shut to ensure maximum flow of exhaust gas to the turbine and a fast turbo response at start-up.
 At higher engine speeds, the actuator opens the bypass valve to limit the amount of the exhaust gas entering the turbine, thereby controlling the boosted air supply for the engine.

-To help automakers meet stringent emissions standard, Garrett offers a range of small wastegate turbos that are designed to help lower CO2 output while maintaining the engine’s performance edge.
+To help automakers meet stringent emissions standards, Garrett offers a range of small wastegate turbos that are designed to help lower CO2 output while maintaining the engine’s performance edge.
 Garrett wastegate turbos benefit from improved aerodynamic design with a special focus on achieving better low-end efficiency, and the latest Z-Ultra bearing offers further differentiation in terms of improved low-end torque and transient response.
 In addition, enhanced oil sealing and blow-by levels through optimizing the seal and piston ring design further contribute to lower emissions and help reduce the oil consumption.
 The next generation turbos are also designed to meet the requirements of further engine downsizing in line with the global trend.

 Wastegate turbos are ideally suited for engines that favor cost and fuel efficiency over performance.
 It offers a cost-effective way of taking advantage of turbocharging, especially for entry-level engines and for emerging regions.
 Garrett wastegate turbos, through improved aerodynamic design, deliver better turbo efficiency and helping deliver lower emissions and better driveability.
 Their compact design and lower weight translate into better cost, more packaging flexibility without compromising on performance.